frederic-perez/AmE-dictionary/data/dictionary.md

 __fair condition__ _n_ :four::hammer: _Critical to serious condition, fair condition._ _She was listed in fair condition Tuesday evening at an area hospital._
 __fair shake__
 __fair__ _To be fair to Jim, he didn't cause the problem but inherited it._
+__fair-weather fan__ _idiom_ A person who is supportive of and enthusiastic about a sports team only when that team is performing well.
 __fairly__ :two::hammer: _I realized it fairly quickly._
 __fait accompli__
 __fall from the sky__ _This trust doesn't fall from the sky._